March 2026

 Certificate of insurance request automation63% of agencies report strong ROI

 The first 90 days of a client relationship are the most important for long-term retention.
-Clients who feel welcomed, educated about their coverage, and connected to their agent from day one stay at dramatically higher rates than those who have a transactional onboarding experience.
+Clients who feel welcomed, educated about their coverage, and connected to their agent from day one stay at dramatically higher rates.
 A structured onboarding sequence — welcome message, coverage education content, agent introduction, 30-day check-in, 90-day review invitation — creates the relationship foundation that generates both retention and cross-sell opportunities.

 Renewal Automation Value — Impact on Policy Retention Rate